 – R. Deming

-Jay Trucks and Associates’ licensed Clare workers’ compensation lawyers have a proven track record of recovering benefits for injured workers, including $480,000 recovered for a pipefitter who suffered a severe closed head injury in a work accident and a $450,000 recovery for a 51 year old worker that sustained an eye injury.
-Over more than three decades, our firm has obtained more than $500 million in compensation on behalf of our clients.
+Jay Trucks and Associates’ licensed Clare workers’ compensation lawyers have a proven track record of recovering workers’ compensation benefits for injured workers, including $480,000 recovered for a pipefitter who suffered a severe closed head injury in a work accident and a $450,000 recovery for a 51-year-old worker who sustained an eye injury.

-A free consultation with one of our experienced attorneys is free of charge and comes with no obligation to take legal action.
+Contact Jay Truck and Associates law firm for a free consultation with one of our workers’ compensation lawyers.
+The consultation is free of charge and comes with no obligation to take legal action.
 We do not get paid unless our clients are paid.
-There is no risk to you in calling us.
+We do not require upfront costs is no risk to you in calling us.

 Jay Truck and Associates.
 Ph: (800) 762-8623.

-Who is Covered by Workers’ Compensation in Michigan?
+Who is Covered by Michigan Workers’ Compensation Insurance?

-Employers that have three or more employees or one employee working 35 hours or more each week must purchase workers’ compensation insurance.
-This coverage provides compensation to employees who suffer a personal injury “arising out of and in the course of employment,” according to Michigan’s Workers’ Disability Compensation Act.
+Employers who have three or more employees or at least one employee working 35 hours or more each week must purchase workers’ compensation insurance.
+This coverage provides compensation to employees who suffer a personal injury “arising out of and in the course of employment,” according to the Michigan Workers’ Compensation Act.

-Workers’ compensation is a no-fault system, so it does not matter who caused the injury.
-You may be responsible for it, but you should receive benefits if you can prove the injury is directly related to your job.
+The act provides that workers’ compensation is a no-fault system, so it does not matter who caused the injury.
+You may be responsible for it, but you should receive benefits, such as for lost wages or medical costs if you can prove the injury is directly related to your job.

 What About Occupational Diseases?